 Auto-Dosing Systems: Why Accuracy Matters

-Even the best chemicals won’t perform if dosed incorrectly.
+Even the best chemicals won’t perform properly if they are dosed incorrectly.
 Manual dosing risks:

-- Overdosing, leading to fabric damage and wasted product
+- Overdosing, leading to wasted product and fabric damage

 - Underdosing, increasing infection risk and rewash rates